Webi-Time/Powershell-Scripts/Powershell/.Documentation/Check-MailBoxSize.md

                 exit 1
             }
         }else{
-            Log "Script" "No mailbox has reached the $seuilMail limit" 1 Green Write-Output "No mailbox has reached the $seuilMail limit" }
+            Log "Script" "No mailbox has reached the $(wsize $seuilMail)  limit" 1 Green Write-Output "No mailbox has reached the $(wsize $seuilMail)  limit" }

         ########## END SCRIPT #########